 - TAWREF provide free HIV testing and treatment for children, supporting those who test positive through trauma counselling, alongside their treatment.

-- Community Information Centres share information with the local community and help to dispel dangerous myths
+- Community Centres share information with the local people and help to dispel dangerous myths

 Mr. Cheboi explains that this is an important aspect of the school clubs.“If we can spread knowledge at a young age and support children who may be affected through early intervention these children can be advocates for the next generation” he says.